Definition and Background

 - Hypereosinophilic syndrome

-Basophilia means increased number of circulating basophils.
+Basophilia means an increased number of circulating basophils.
 The isolated basophilia is a very uncommon condition and may be seen in myeloproliferative disorders such as chronic myelogenous leukemia (CML).

 The right answers can be found below the references.